UWHealth/browser-starter-tab/README.md

 * `build` - Build the project for production.
 * `preview` - Run a local server on the `dist` folder.
 Effectively previewing a production environment.

-For `build`, all of the above variables must be set.
+For `build`, all of the above ENV variables must be set.

 ## History